African-American history: Colonial era

+Between 1444 and 1882, approximately 15 to 20 million or more West Africans—from areas such as Ghana, Senegal, Mali, Songhay, Mossi, Bornu, and other regions—were forcibly taken from their native lands and transported to North America.
+Spain and Britain were the primary leaders in this form of piracy, although slavers also originated from Portugal, France, Denmark, Sweden and the Netherlands.

-Africans assisted the Spanish and the Portuguese during their early exploration of the Americas.
+Some Africans assisted the Spanish and the Portuguese during their early exploration and conquest of the Americas.
 In the 16th century some Black explorers settled in the Mississippi valley and in the areas that became South Carolina and New Mexico.
 The most celebrated Black explorer of the Americas was Estéban, who traveled through the Southwest in the 1530s.

-In 1619, the first captive Africans were brought via Dutch slave ship to Point Comfort (today Fort Monroe in Hampton, Virginia), thirty miles downstream from Jamestown, Virginia.
-They had been kidnapped by Portuguese slave traders.
-Virginia settlers treated these captives as indentured servants and released them after a number of years.
-This practice was gradually replaced by the system of chattel slavery used in the Caribbean.
-When servants were freed, they became competition for resources.
-Additionally, released servants had to be replaced.

-This—combined with the ambiguous nature of the social status of Black people and the difficulty in using any other group of people as forced servants—led to the subjugation of Black people into slavery.
+In 1619, the first captive Africans were brought and sold via a Dutch slave ship in Point Comfort (today Fort Monroe in Hampton, Virginia).
+Colonizers in Virginia treated these captives as indentured servants and released them after a number of years.
+This practice was gradually abandoned in favor of the system of chattel slavery used in the Caribbean because the colonizers realized when servants were freed, they became competition for resources.
+Additionally, releasing servants led to Europeans desiring to replace them, which was additional labor.
+This, combined with the ambiguous nature of the social status of African people and the difficulty in using any other group of people as forced servants, led to the choice of subjugating African people into slavery.
 Massachusetts was the first colony to legalize slavery in 1641.
-Other colonies followed suit by passing laws that made slave status heritable and non-Christian imported servants slaves for life.
+Other colonies followed suit by passing laws that made slave status heritable and made non-Christian imported servants slaves for life.

-At first, Africans in the South were outnumbered by white indentured servants who came voluntarily from Europe.
-They avoided the plantations.
-With the vast amount of arable land and a shortage of laborers, plantation owners turned to African slavery.
-The enslaved had some legal rights—it was a crime to kill an enslaved person, for example, and several whites were hanged for it.
-Generally, enslaved Africans developed their own family system, religion, and customs in the slave quarters with little interference from owners, who were only interested in work outputs.
-Before the 1660s, the North American mainland colonies were still fairly small in size and did not have a great demand for labour, so colonists did not import large numbers of enslaved Africans at this point.